 Study abroad is an investment in your future from which you will reap lifelong rewards.
 It will forever change the way you perceive yourself and the world around you.
-Studio Arts College International makes every effort to make study abroad in Florence, Italy, an achievable goal for every student.
+SACI makes every effort to make study abroad in Florence, Italy, an achievable goal for every student.

 Any/all Federal Financial Aid received from a U.S. college or university can be transferred to cover fees for study at SACI.
 In addition, SACI offers a generous scholarship awards program for deserving students each term.
 Applicants to all SACI programs that are for credit (including Gap Year) may apply for SACI scholarships.